 PNG stands for Portable Network Graphics.
 This format, which supports lossless compression and transparency, has become the modern standard for web images.
 As a format designed for the screen display, PNG is limited to RGB colors, but supports arbitrary resolutions.
 MandalaMaker can import and export PNG images.

 GIF, which stands for Graphics Interchange Format, was created by CompuServe (when the internet was young) as a way of sharing images.
 The format uses a palette-based compression scheme limited to 256 colors, making it ill suited for photographic images.
 It's compression is technically lossless, but the limited color palette will result in dithering of images with more than 256 colors.
 GIF does support transparency but is limited to 72 DPI resolution.
 MandalaMaker can import and export simple (non-animated) GIFs.

 BMP, short for bitmap, is a simple image format that supports transparency, arbitrary resolutions, and optional compression.
 MandalaMaker can import BMP files, but does not export to the format.

 As discussed above, MandalaMaker can import JPEG, PNG, GIF or BMP images.

-When you add an image to your mandala, the program will require you to set the size parameters of your mandala via the Export Settings dialog.
+When you add an image to your mandala, the program will require you to set the size parameter of your mandala via the Export Settings dialog.
 This is because, while the Shape and Text elements of your mandala are resolution independent and will print and export smoothly at any size, image elements have a certain number of pixels to work with.
-Fixing the size and resolution of your mandala allows MandalaMaker can ensure maximum quality of the image elements in output.
+Fixing the size of your mandala allows MandalaMaker can ensure maximum quality of the image elements in output.